 - Hopeless War: The Thal-Kaled War has been going on for years and years, and both sides are technologically regressing with no hope of breaking the stalemate and no appetite for a peaceful solution.
 (The Davros-centric Big Finish Doctor Who audios make it even worse).

-- If You Exterminate Them You Will Be Just Like Them: Spelled out for the viewer in almost those exact words by the Doctor as he tries to rationalize his act of genocide.
+- If You Kill Him, You Will Be Just Like Him!: Spelled out for the viewer in almost those exact words by the Doctor as he tries to rationalize his act of genocide.

 - Improbable Age: Lampshaded with General Ravon, who would owe his rank to both his fanatical dedication to the Kaled cause and the fact that he started as a Child Soldier.

 - Irrevocable Order: The Doctor almost gets Davros to do this.
 The Doctor has control of Davros' life support system and tells him to give the order to destroy the proto-Daleks or else he'll turn it off.Davros: This is Davros.
 Elite unit seven will go to the incubator room.
 All survival maintenance systems are to be closed down.
 The Dalek creatures are to be destroyed.

 Doctor: Tell them the order cannot be countermanded.